Skip to Content

 Add that all to the fact that my very favorite meal of all time is Thanksgiving dinner, and I’m a happy lady during the latter months of the year.

-That doesn’t mean that I don’t also love spring cooking though.
-By the time the winter is over I am soooo ready for all things grilling, salad, and berry.
+That doesn’t mean that I don’t also love spring cooking, though.
+By the time the winter is over, I am soooo ready for all things grilling, salad, and berry

-You can order Krusteaz Lemon Pound Cake Mix on Amazon if you can’t find it in your local store.
+You can order Lemon Pound Cake Mix on Amazon if you can’t find it in your local store.

 You'd never guess this is a doctored up boxed mix.